 From these results, I infer that the predictions of Alstadsæter et al. (2017) (i.e., my second expected outcome) conceptually hold for personal income taxes and consumption taxes with respect to a firm's likelihood to increase or initiate dividends.
 The expected stronger payout response of cashrich firms to a change in dividend taxes, however, cannot be inferred from my results.
 Also, cash-rich firms do not appear to respond more strongly to changes in corporate taxes.
 Furthermore, the stronger response of cash-rich firms in the event of a change in personal income taxes (here: direct effect) and consumption taxes confirms my first expected outcome, too.
 In other words, the combined effect (i.e., average effect plus marginal effect if firm is cash rich) of both tax rates in this extension has the same sign as the beta of the respective tax rate as originally predicted for the baseline regression.
-This suggests that cash-rich firms as a proxy for new-view firms respond even more clearly in accordance with the new view in period t compared to the average response.
-Contrarily, the insignificant interaction coefficients of Corporate Tax and Dividend Tax with High Cash suggest that cash-rich firms respond statistically as strong as other
+This suggests that cash-rich firms as a proxy

-30I define the median value by country-year instead of country-industryyear to rule out a potentially incorrect High Cash classification of firms.
-For example, firms operating in cash-rich industries would be classified as cashpoor firms if they have lower cash holdings compared to their industry peers.
+30I define the median value by country-year instead of country-industry-year to rule out a potentially incorrect High Cash classification of firms.
+For example, firms operating in cash-rich industries would be classified as cash-poor firms if they have lower cash holdings compared to their industry peers.
 This would occur even though these below-median firms have significantly larger cash holdings compared to firms in cash-poor industries.
 Hence, I abstract from industry-specific differences in cash reserves and solely acknowledge that cash holdings might vary across countries.

-31Please note that I only interpret the interaction effects since I am interested in whether cash-rich firms exhibit a different payout response compared to the average response.
-Consequently, I disregard the average effects in this regression as they are not examined by my research question in this section.
+$^{^{31} \}mbox{Please}$ note that I only interpret the interaction effects since I am interested in whether cash-rich firms exhibit a different payout response compared to the average response.
+Consequently, I disregard the average effects in this regression as they are not examined by my research question in this section

-$^{^{32}}$ These numbers describe by how much more strongly cash-rich firms react relative to the average effect.
+$^{^{32} \}rm{These}$ numbers describe by how much more strongly cash-rich firms react relative to the average effect.
 Therefore, I use the coefficients in column (2) of Table 5 and divide the combined effect (i.e., average effect plus marginal effect if firm is cash rich) by the average effect and finally subtract 1.
 A change in personal income taxes yields a stronger response of cash-rich firms by factor 7.9319 or 793.19% (i.e., [((-0.1515) + (-0.0191)) / (-0.0191) - 1] which is the same as the marginal effect dividend by the average effect, i.e., [(-0.1515) / (-0.0191)]).
 Similarly, a change in consumption taxes causes a stronger response by 9.08% (i.e., 0.0908 = 0.1594 / 1.7563) if the firm is cash rich.